A new study finds that wearing a mask greatly reduces the size of your cough cloud, and that cough clouds start to disperse after 5 – 8 seconds.

 Cough cloud starts to disperse after 5 – 8 seconds

-Using an analysis based on jet theory, they found that the first 5 to 8 seconds after coughing matter the most.
+They found that the first 5 to 8 seconds after coughing matter the most.
 After that time, the cough cloud typically starts to disperse.

 “We found that anything that reduces the distance traveled by the cloud, such as a mask, handkerchief, or coughing into an elbow, should greatly reduce the region over which the droplets disperse upon coughing and therefore the chances of infection,” said co-author Rajneesh Bhardwaj.

 Interestingly, the researchers found how hard a person coughs, which impacts the initial velocity and volume of coughing, does not affect the volume in the cough cloud when the person is not wearing a mask.

 This research will be helpful in determining the maximum number of people that can be accommodated in a hospital ward.
 It will also help determine the minimum rate at which air needs to be circulated to maintain freshness.
 This too will reduce the chance of infection.
 This applies to rooms, elevators, cinemas, cars, airplanes, restaurants, and elsewhere.